How to train AI Models effectively

 Machine Learning

 Machine learning is a subset of artificial intelligence that allows computers to automatically learn, improve, and hone their skills based on what they are exposed to.
 Machine learning uses algorithms that discover relationships between variables (i.e., the patterns), then learns from those lessons as it gains more data—much like how children learn through experience.
+For a deeper understanding of how to ensure your machine learning models are performing as intended, consider exploring strategies for validating machine learning models.

 As machine-learning algorithms use billions of data points, which humans don’t need to understand or interpret in detail, they do well at finding patterns in datasets by using techniques such as supervised or unsupervised classification.